-A. Access rights to data: May be moved to H1 Example solutions: Code: The system may only transfer E-data to the user's PC when the user has the right to see it according to H1.

-B. F Protection of data: May be moved to H3 Example solutions: Code: 2.
+A. / Access rights to data: May be moved to H1 Example solutions: Code: 1.
+The system may only transfer E-data to the user's PC when the user has the right to see it according to H1.
+Protection of data: May be moved to H3 Example solutions: Code: В. г 2.
 The system must protect against loss or duplication of data transferred between the systems, e.g. because one or both systems have been off-line or closed down.
+Code.
 3. The system must protect against concurrency problems, e.g. that user A sees and then updates E-data, while user B does the same.
-Neither A nor B will notice the conflict.
+Neither A nor B will notice that the data may become inconsistent.
 4. The system must support error tracing at data transfers.
 Logging all transfer errors.

-C. [Documentation and rights: Example solutions: Code: 5.
+C. [ Documentation and rights: Example solutions: Code: 5.
 It must be easy to add new interfaces, e.g. SOA services, database queries, or API's.
 The system provides an OData interface that allows the client to define services.
 Or: The supplier can do it at a fixed price.
-6. The customer must have the means and rights to extract and use all data described in Chapter D, e.g. for converting the data to another system.
-7. The technical interfaces to S must be documented.
+6. The customer needs to test the integration, e.g. creating and changing test data in the system.
+See also J6.
+7. The customer must have the means and rights to extract and use all data described in Chapter D, e.g. for converting the data to another system.

+D, e.g. for converting the data to another system.
+8. The technical interfaces to S must be documented.
 The documentation must be understandable to a typical software house and found suited for integration and data retrieval.
 A course of days is necessary to use the documentation and make the integration.
 Documentation samples must be delivered early (see B3-4).
-8. The customer must have the right to use the documentation and the interfaces themselves.
-9. The supplier must loyally support the customer in the integration or migration effort with qualified staff at a fair price.
+9. The customer must have the right to use the documentation and the interfaces themselves.
+10. The supplier must loyally support the customer in the integration or migration effort with qualified staff at a fair price.